-The brain imaging and neuroimaging market is expected to reach approximately USD 15.1 billion in 2025 and expand to around USD 24.8 billion by 2035, reflecting a compound annual growth rate (CAGR) of 5.1% over the forecast period.
+The Brain Imaging and Neuroimaging Market is anticipated to be valued at USD 15.1 billion in 2025 and is expected to reach USD 24.8 billion by 2035, registering a CAGR of 5.1%.

 Metric | Value |